St Mark's Church, Myddelton Square

 St Mark's Church is an Anglican church in the middle of Myddelton Square, the largest square in London's Clerkenwell district.

-The square was laid out by William Chadwell Mylne, and there are 75 houses, by 13 different builders, all constructed in a Georgian style, from 1822 to 1843.
+The square was laid out by William Chadwell Mylne, and there are 75 houses, by 13 different builders, all constructed in a Georgian style, from 1824 to 1836.

 St Mark's Church was built in 1825–27, and designed by William Chadwell Mylne.
 It is in a plain Gothic style, was built to accommodate 2000 people and cost about £18,000.
+It has a 90 ft west tower.

 The east window depicts the Ascension and was designed by AE Buss of Goddard & Gibbs in 1962.

 The converted Church Hall and Chapel rooms have been shared with the World Community for Christian Meditation since 2002.

 The church is Grade II listed.